davidolivefarga/advent-of-code-2023/day5/README.md

                  ^
 ```

-And now we repeat the algorithm, but this time focusing on range `x` and range `y3`, using the current positionto know what has already been mapped.
-Once we've gone through all `y_i` ranges, it's possible that we still have a part of the interval that hasn't been mapped yet:
+And now we repeat the algorithm, but this time focusing on range `x` and range `y3`, using the current position to know what has already been mapped.
+This will give us two new ranges: `[y2.end + 1, y3.start - 1]` and `[y3.start + delta, y3.end + delta]`.

+Once we've gone through all `y_i` ranges, it's possible that we still have a part of `x` that hasn't been mapped yet:

 ```
    [· range y2 ·]     [· range y3 ·]